Johnmichael/LagCast/README.md

 Is this AddOn for me?

-* If you have high ping (200ms+) and want to greatly increase your DPS and reduce frustration while leveling and in raids, use this mod.
+* If you have high ping (200ms+) and want to greatly increase your DPS and reduce frustration while leveling and in raids, use this AddOn.

 * If you have moderate ping (70ms+) and want to experiment to see if you get a DPS boost in raids.

-* This mod does not benefit from constant interruptions to your cast times (ie PvP).
+* This AddOn does not benefit from constant interruptions to your cast times (ie PvP).
 It does what it can to compensate for it, but if you're hit 2.95s into a 3s cast causing spell pushback and you're mashing away for your next spell, prepare for disappointment.